jesseleite/vim-noh/README.md

 ## Thanks!

-Thank you to [Junegunn Choi](https://github.com/junegunn), who wrote the original [vim-slash](https://github.com/junegunn/vim-slash) plugin that this fork is based on.
+Thank you to the legendary [Junegunn Choi](https://github.com/junegunn), who wrote the original [vim-slash](https://github.com/junegunn/vim-slash) plugin that this fork is based on.